Slough House (novel series): Background

 In 2005, Herron was commuting to work when a series of bombs exploded around London.
 The experience caused Herron to shift from writing detective to spy fiction.
 While he did not feel qualified to write about world events, the bombings made him realise "to be on the front line, you just have to be in a city.
 Suddenly, everywhere seems to be a viable target.
 So that opened the door and allowed me to write about such things."
 Herron would later reference the morning during a scene in Slow Horses, where River Cartwright reflects:

 People talked about that day in different ways.
 Either it was a story about them in which bombs happened, or it was a story about the bombs, and they'd just happened to be there.

 Herron began writing the first novel in the series, Slow Horses, in 2008.

+The site of Slough House was inspired by a building on Aldersgate street that Herron would pass on his commute.

 Reception

 Critical response

 While the Slow Horses book did not initially achieve mainstream success, an early review in The Booklist said Herron's novel was "filled with acidic wit and engaging misdirection... with enough suspense, double-dealing, and mayhem for thriller devotees; but it's also a wonderfully funny, farcical, deeply cynical skewering of politics, bureaucrats, turf wars, and the Great Game."

 Several critics have also noted Herron's ability to structure tightly plotted stories and conjure up terrible offices and their politics.
 Writing in the Literary Review, Sam Leith stated that Herron's novels were "one of the least well-kept secrets in espionage fiction."
 Leith complimented Herron's ability as "a fine, often glorious sentence-by-sentence writer, and fiercely funny with his dialogue."

 The second volume, Dead Lions, won the Crime Writers' Association 2013 Gold Dagger.

 The fourth novel in the series, Spook Street, won the Ian Fleming Steel Dagger in 2017.